NAGPALADITI14/Algorithms_and_their_complexities/MaxMin/readme.md

 #### 1. Linear Search
 - **Description**: Involves iterating through the array and updating the maximum and minimum values.

-Algorithm MaxMinIterative(arr, size, maxVal, minVal)
+- **Algorithm**: MaxMinIterative(arr, size, maxVal, minVal)
-Input:
+- Input:
-    arr - Array of integers
+    - arr - Array of integers
-    size - Size of the array
+    - size - Size of the array
-Output:
+- Output:
-    maxVal - Maximum value found in the array minVal - Minimum value found in the array
+    - maxVal - Maximum value found in the array
+    - minVal - Minimum value found in the array

 1. Initialize maxVal and minVal with the first element of the array: maxVal = minVal = arr[0].
 2. Iterate through the array starting from the second element to the last: